From COVID-19 policies to social unrest to election campaigns, Americans remain sharply divided on a number of issues.

 Workplace policies must be carefully designed to avoid disciplining or terminating employees based on protected categories under federal, state, or local discrimination laws.
 Title VII of the Civil Rights Act of 1964 prohibits employment discrimination based on race, color, national origin, sex, or religion.
 Other federal discrimination laws enforced by the EEOC include the Americans with Disabilities Act, the Age Discrimination in Employment Act, and the Genetic Information Nondiscrimination Act.

 Employers must also implement policies that prohibit unlawful harassment, which could include name calling, insults, racial slurs, or other verbal comments.
-Employees engaged in political discussions, both at work and online, must refrain from using language which could be perceived as a form of harassment.
+Employees engaged in political speech at work and online, must refrain from using language which could be perceived as a form of harassment.

 Public Sector Employees